Skip to content

 bad_route (RoutingDiagnosticEngine.detectBadRoute())

-Duplicate tracking: diagnosticsStore.packetStats accumulates { total, duplicates } per originating node. total is incremented on every processNodeUpdate call for that node; duplicates is incremented by recordDuplicate(), which is called from the MQTT dedup handler and the RF dedup path in useDevice.ts.
+Duplicate tracking: diagnosticsStore.packetStats accumulates { total, duplicates } per originating node. total is incremented on every processNodeUpdate call for that node; duplicates is incremented by recordDuplicate(), which is called from the Meshtastic runtime MQTT dedup handler (runtime/useMeshtasticRuntime.ts).
 The ratio duplicates / total is evaluated against the 55% threshold.

 impossible_hop (RoutingDiagnosticEngine.detectImpossibleHop())